Skip to content

 Educational objectives

-Knowledge and Understanding (A4b2) Domain: Legal knowledge of the public and private legal system, also with reference to economic and business studies knowledge and ability to interpret the sources of law, with regard to the different areas of the legal system: public, private, commercial and tax, in the European, national, regional and international contexts knowledge of the Italian Constitution with reference to the form of government, including the regions and other territorial authorities, and the rights of citizens and businesses understanding of the legal framework regulating relations between private individuals and between private individuals and public bodies knowledge of the law of persons, property, transfer of rights over property and the law of obligations, contract and liability knowledge of company law also open to international guidelines knowledge of the concept of tax subjects and of assessment, collection and refund procedures as well as taxpayer protection knowledge and understanding of company and corporate taxation knowledge of the mechanisms underlying effective communication of legal topics in three languages: Italian, German and English Area: Legal knowing how to find and use national, European and international legal sources knowing how to support companies and corporate bodies through knowledge of the relevant legal field being able to critically analyse and evaluate corporate processes and dynamics being able to analyse cases arising from professional experience and apply the appropriate rules of the relevant legal field to be able to communicate the results of legal analyses prepared in accordance with international professional standards in three languages: Italian, German and English Autonomy of judgement find the necessary information in databases, legal sources and literature Learning ability find information from databases, scientific literature, laws and regulations as required in professional life
+ILO (Intended Learning Outcomes) ILO 1 Knowledge and understanding ILO 1.1 knowledge of the public and private legal system, also with reference to economic and business studies ILO 1.2 knowledge and ability to interpret the sources of law, with regard to the various sectors of the legal system: public, private, commercial and tax, in the European, national, regional and international contexts ILO 1.3 understanding of the legal framework regulating relations between private individuals and between private individuals and public bodies ILO 1.4 knowledge of company law also open to international orientations ILO 2 Ability to apply knowledge and understanding ILO 2.1 Being able to provide support to companies and corporate bodies through knowledge of the relevant area of law ILO 2.2 know how to critically analyse and evaluate corporate processes and dynamics ILO 2.3 be able to analyse cases arising from professional experience and apply the appropriate rules of the legal field concerned ILO 3 Autonomy of judgement LEO 3.1 find the necessary information in databases, legal sources and literature ILO 4 Learning ability ILO 4.1 finding information from databases, scientific literature, laws and regulations as required in professional life

 Additional educational objectives and learning outcomes

-The course refers to the typical educational activities and belongs to the scientific area of Law.
-Specific objective of the course is the acquisition of basic knowledge and competences in financial law with particular reference to the intermediation in the banking market and in the financial market.
-The professional competences of the course are integrated with the curriculum of the degree course in Economics, Politics and Ethics as well as Economics and Management and are devoted to the qualification of the firm and of the companies from a legal perspectives for the aim of the understanding of the relative institutes with the scope of understanding of the legal institutes functional to the acquisition of the professional competences typical of the professional jobs of the degree programs.
+This teaching is part of the characterising training activities and, specifically, belongs to the field of law.
+The specific objective of the teaching is the acquisition of basic knowledge and skills in financial law, in particular in banking and securities market intermediation.
+The professional knowledge related to the teaching is integrated with the curriculum of the degree course in Economics, Politics and Ethics as well as Economics and Management and is aimed at the qualification of banking and securities activities from a legal point of view in order to understand the relevant institutes functional to the acquisition of professional skills typical for the professional outlets of the degree courses.

 Assessment